Farami/CodewarsSolutions/README.md

-To run the tests you have to install karma, jasmine-core and karma-babel-preprocessor.
+To run the tests you have to install karma and jasmine-core.

 To do so, enter the following:
 ```